nadeemmh/nadeemmh.github.io/_posts/2021-02-09-model_optimisation.md

 Even though it requires a higher number of iterations to reach the minima than typical Gradient Descent (due to noise), it is still computationally much less expensive than typical Gradient Descent.
 Hence, in most scenarios, SGD is preferred over Batch Gradient Descent for optimizing a learning algorithm.

 ### RMSProp
-RMSProp adjusts the weights where a high gradient will have low learning rate and vice versa, such that it reduces its monotonically decreasing learning rate.
+RMSProp is a deep learning opimisation algorithm that adjusts the weights where a high gradient will have low learning rate and vice versa, such that it reduces its monotonically decreasing learning rate.
 It is useful to normalize the gradient itself because it balances out the step size.
 It can even work with the smallest batches.

-### Adam Optimizer
+### Adam Optimiser
-Almost the same as the RMSProp algorithm but with momentum.
+The Adam Optimser is also a deep learning algorithm that is almost the same as the RMSProp algorithm but with momentum.
 Adam Optimizer can handle the noise problem and even works with large datasets and parameters.